-What’s the difference between individuals and organizations that succeed in today’s multicultural, globalized world and those that fail?
+What is the difference between individuals and organizations that are effective in today’s multicultural, globalized world and those that fail?

 Going beyond existing notions of cultural sensitivity and awareness, CQ captures the capabilities of individuals and organizations that successfully and respectfully accomplish their objectives, whatever the cultural context.

-Earley and Ang built on Sternberg and Detterman’s framework of multiple loci of intelligence to argue that intelligence must go beyond mere cognitive abilities.
+Earley and Ang built on Sternberg and Detterman’s multiple loci framework on intelligence to argue that intelligence must go beyond mere cognitive abilities.
 Ang and Van Dyne developed an initial nomological network of predictors and outcomes of four CQ capabilities:

-- CQ Drive (Motivational CQ): The level of interest and persistence to function in culturally diverse settings.
+- CQ Drive (Motivational CQ): the level of a person’s interest, persistence, and confidence to function in culturally diverse settings.

-- CQ Knowledge (Cognitive CQ): The level of understanding about how cultures are similar and how they are different.
+- CQ Knowledge (Cognitive CQ): the level of a person’s understanding about how cultures are similar and how they are different.

-- CQ Action (Behavioral CQ): The extent of flexibility and appropriate use of a broad repertoire of behaviors and skills during intercultural encounters.
+- CQ Action (Behavioral CQ): the extent of a person’s flexibility and appropriate use of a broad repertoire of behaviors and skills during multicultural encounters.

 Cultural Intelligence Scale (CQS and E-CQS)

-Following rigorous scale development procedures, the Cultural Intelligence Scale (CQS) was developed, refined, validated, and cross-validated using a series of culturally diverse samples that included executives, expats, professionals, students, and members of multicultural teams throughout the world.
+Following rigorous scale development procedures over many years, the Cultural Intelligence Scale (CQS) was developed, refined, validated, and cross-validated using a series of culturally diverse samples that included executives, expats, professionals, students, and members of multicultural teams throughout the world.
 Click here to read more about this process.

 Next, an Expanded Cultural Intelligence Scale (E-CQS) was developed, which has separate scales for each of thirteen sub-dimensions.
 Results demonstrate strong incremental, discriminant, and predictive validity of the CQS and E-CQS.
 The CQS and E-CQS are the basis of the CQ Self-Assessments and the CQ Multi-Rater Assessment (360°).

-CQ has predictive validity over and above social desirability, personality, experience, and a host of other constructs.
+CQ has predictive validity above and beyond social desirability, personality, experience, and a host of other constructs.
 Accordingly, it’s not easy to “game” the assessment and there’s a high level of convergence between self-ratings and observer ratings across several thousand participants.